 Check the plan you made earlier and get involved in the MRS and Monash Communities.

 These events are the perfect opportunity for making friends in your new home.
-If you feel a little shy you should reach out to your Resident Advisor who will be more than happy to introduce you to other residents.
+If you feel a little shy you should reach out to your volunteer Resident Advisor who will be more than happy to introduce you to other residents.